Orange-OpenSource/BeaconTag-Android-SDK/README.md

 * **ENTER** - event will occur within a few seconds after phone enters beacon area,
 * **EXIT** - event will occur 30 seconds after phone leaves the Orange Beacon Tag area,
-* **APPROACHING** - event will occur within a few seconds after phone enters Immidiate and/or Near Orange Beacon Tag area,
+* **APPROACHING** - event will occur within a few seconds after the phone enters Immidiate and/or Near Orange Beacon Tag area,
-* **LEAVING** - event will occur after phone leaves Immidiate and/or Near Orange Beacon Tag area within a few seconds if phone in Far area, or after 30 seconds, if beacon is no longer visible for the phone.
+* **LEAVING** - event will occur after the phone leaves Immidiate and/or Near the Orange Beacon Tag area within a few seconds if phone in Far area, or after 30 seconds, if the OBT is no longer visible for the phone.

 Device Reconfiguration
 --------------------